Description

 Effective communication underpins my work as an ICT Learning Technologist at Imperial College London.
 I prioritise clarity, empathy, and inclusivity, translating between academic, administrative, and technical groups so that shared goals are understood and achievable.
 In hybrid and remote settings, I use shared documentation, structured updates, and active listening to keep projects moving and to make contributions visible.

 My communication strategies vary according to audience and purpose — from producing accessible written guides and visual technical documentation, to delivering departmental presentations and preparing structured meeting summaries.
-This adaptability is essential when collaborating across cross-functional groups such as DEPP's technical and academic teams.

-Collaboration is central to my role.
+This adaptability is essential when collaborating across cross-functional groups such as the Digital Education Platform Project's (DEPP) technical and academic teams, and collaboration more broadly is central to my role.
 I work with colleagues across faculties and support teams to co-design learning experiences and advise on the use of Canvas LMS and related technologies.

-A significant part of my current work is within the Digital Education Platform Project (DEPP), supporting Imperial's transition from Blackboard to Canvas.
+For instance, I have been working closely with learning technologists from the Business School, Interdisciplinary EdTech Lab, Faculty of Natural Sciences, Faculty of Medicine, and Faculty of Engineering, alongside ICT developers and platform specialists, ensuring that academic perspectives informed technical decision-making and vice versa.
+A significant part of my current work is within the DEPP, supporting Imperial's transition from Blackboard to Canvas.
 Within the Platform Integration and Migration and Testing and Evaluation groups, I help surface technical dependencies, coordinate feedback loops, and ensure actionable outcomes are captured in Asana so they can be implemented by the right teams.

 - Microsoft Teams FAQ (2021)